Doing Business in Bolivia

 - The official languages of Bolivia are Spanish, Quechua, Aymara, Guarani, and thirty-three local languages.

-- According to the Bolivian Government: "Bolivia is a Social Unitary State of Plurinational Communitarian Law decentralized and autonomous."
+- According to the Bolivian Government: “Bolivia is a Social Unitary State of Plurinational Communitarian Law decentralised and autonomous.”

 - Abolition of slavery in Bolivia:

 - African Diaspora in Bolivia: 0.5% of the Bolivian population